ubclaunchpad/inertia/docs_src/index.html.md

 go get -u github.com/ubclaunchpad/inertia
 ```

-The Inertia command line interface, or "CLI", can be installed from a few package
+The Inertia command line interface (CLI) can be installed from a few package
 managers such as Homebrew and Scoop.
 For other platforms, you can
 [download the appropriate binary from the Releases page](https://github.com/ubclaunchpad/inertia/releases).